-- (c) An Annual Treasury Management Report Providing details of actual treasury operation as compared to the estimates within the strategy, together with a selection of actual prudential and treasury indicators; delegated to the Performance and Finance Scrutiny Committee as approved by County Council in July 2018. - 2.5 Before recommendation to County Council, the TMSS report receives appropriate scrutiny from the Performance and Finance Scrutiny Committee.
-In addition, the Council maintains a Treasury Management Panel comprising the Cabinet Member for Finance and four other elected members.
-The Panel functions as an advisory body supporting the Director of Finance and Support Services in implementing the Council's borrowing and investment strategies and reviewing all treasury management reports. - 2.6 Treasury management issues reported within the attached 2021/22 TMSS include the Council's:
+- (c) An Annual Treasury Management Report Scrutiny of the annual treasury management report is delegated to the Performance and Finance Scrutiny Committee; as approved by County Council in July 2018. - 2.6 Before recommendation to County Council, the TMSS report receives appropriate scrutiny from the Performance and Finance Scrutiny Committee.
+In addition, the County Council maintains a Treasury Management Panel comprising the Cabinet Member for Finance and four other elected members.
+The Panel functions as an advisory body supporting the Director of Finance and Support Services in implementing the County Council's borrowing and investment strategies and reviewing all treasury management reports. - 2.7 Treasury management issues reported within the attached 2022/23 TMSS include the County Council's: